Update: since I found out that tilapia actually isn’t a good source of omega 3s, we now use flounder instead. Yum yum!!!

 Lemongrass is used as an herb, but it’s actually a grass.
 Usually, it’s not eaten and just added for flavor, but if you have tiny pieces in a dish, it’s certainly edible.
 It’s commonly used in Thai and other East Asian dishes.
 If you have a cat and intend to grow lemongrass, beware.
 Not only will they devour the whole darn plant, but then they will regift you with the lemongrass, pre-chewed.
 Do not ask how I know this.

-From a nutritional perspective, tilapia is a wonderful source of omega 3 fatty acids, and garlic and ginger are both fabulous anti-inflammatory herbs.
+Tilapia is bland, which makes it a perfect canvass for garlic and ginger, which are both fabulous anti-inflammatory herbs.
 They also freeze really well, and I chop them when I have the time, and then thaw mini cubes of chopped ginger and garlic when needed.

 I used to make fish wrapped in foil, and it takes a heck of a long time to wrap them individually in tilapia and then re-wrap in foil.
 There’s a simple solution, though: make one big foil envelope, and save the trouble!